BolunDai0216/scholarimpact/README.md

 To update citation data:

-1. Re-run step-2 and step-3 to update data files
+1. Re-run steps 2 and 3 to refresh data files
-2. Commit changes and push them to your GitHub repository
+2. Commit and push to your GitHub repository
 3. Streamlit Cloud will automatically detect changes and restart the app

 #### Tips for Streamlit Cloud Deployment